 Agency Workers And Contractors

 We provide advice on the rights of agency workers, to ensure that temporary work agencies and the end users comply with their legal obligations.

 Given the legal uncertainty surrounding employment status (i.e. who is an ‘employee’, a ‘worker’ or genuinely ‘self-employed’), we can assist in demystifying this.
 We can then ensure that you have the right contract in place with each of your members of staff to minimise the risk of claims in the future.

-Induction is a vital, but often overlooked, part of the recruitment process, as it helps to ensure that your new employee settles in and performs well, and to avoid problems later on.
+Induction is a vital, but often overlooked, part of the recruitment process.
+It helps to ensure that your new employee settles in and performs well, and avoids problems later on.
 We will advise you on devising an induction process that suits your organisation’s culture and processes.